core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Renamed "Group Encryption Key" to "Signature Encryption Key".
 Consistent fixes in its derivation.

 * Renamed "Signature Encryption Algorithm" to "Group Encryption Algorithm".

+* Ensured a single Common IV, also when the two encryption algorithms have different AEAD nonce sizes.

 * Guidelines on the Pairwise Key Agreement Algorithm and derivation of the Diffie-Hellman secret.